 Work Zone Data System (WZDS) Framework.
-The backbone of the WZDI, this framework provides agencies with the tools to utilize a consistent language for communication WZAD across jurisdictional boundaries.
-Specifically, it helps agencies understand how users may communicate and use WZAD effectively.
-It presents key concepts for structuring WZAD and Work Zone Data Systems (WZDS) to support agency needs and provides a “menu of resources” agencies can pick and choose from to create their own WZDS.
+The backbone of the WZDI, this framework provides agencies with the tools to utilize a consistent language for communication WZED across jurisdictional boundaries.
+Specifically, it helps agencies understand how users may communicate and use WZED effectively.
+It presents key concepts for structuring WZED and Work Zone Data Systems (WZDS) to support agency needs and provides a “menu of resources” agencies can pick and choose from to create their own WZDS.

 Work Zone Data Exchange (WZDx) Specification.
 The USDOT’s WZDx is creating a basic work zone data specification to jump-start the voluntary adoption of a standard data fed by data producers (e.g., infrastructure owners and operators) and data users (e.g., 3rd party vendors).

-Work Zone Activity Data (WZAD) Dictionary.
+Work Zone Event Data (WZED) Dictionary.
 A sister-document to the framework, the dictionary provides a comprehensive list of work zone data elements for consideration and serves as a backlog of data elements to add to the WZDx specification over time.

 Implementation Guidelines.
-Currently in development, this reference document provides implementable guidance for stakeholders on ways to improve their WZAD management practices through the use of the framework and data dictionary.
+Currently in development, this reference document provides implementable guidance for stakeholders on ways to improve their WZED management practices through the use of the framework and data dictionary.

-Interested in understanding your options for free personalized technical assistance, opportunities to get started using shared WZAD, or reference documents?
+Interested in understanding your options for free personalized technical assistance, opportunities to get started using shared WZED, or reference documents?